 Bridge Gardens is located at 36 Mitchell Lane, Bridgehampton, NY.
-A unique public garden in the heart of Bridgehampton, NY, Bridge Gardens was donated to the Peconic Land Trust in the fall of 2008 by founders and gardeners Jim Kilpatric and Harry Neyens.
-Kilpatric and Neyens began designing and installing the gardens in 1988, and over the ensuing 20 years created a wonderful oasis that covers five acres and includes many specimens of trees, hedgerow, flowers and herbs.
-Bridge Gardens is now a stewardship project of the Peconic Land Trust, managed by Rick Bogusch.
+A unique public garden in the heart of Bridgehampton, NY, Bridge Gardens was donated to the Peconic Land Trust in the fall of 2008 by founders and horticulturalists Jim Kilpatric and Harry Neyens and celebrates 30 years this year!
+Kilpatric and Neyens began designing and installing the gardens in 1988, and over the ensuing 20 years created a wonderful oasis that spans over five acres and includes many specimens of trees, shrubs, hedgerow, roses, perennials and herbs.

 For open days and times, click here.

 In 2014, Peconic Land Trust, the Perfect Earth Project, and Cornell Cooperative Extension of Suffolk County started a partnership with local lawn care and landscape expert Paul Wagner of Greener Pastures Organics (formerly of Treewise, Soilfoodweb NY) to provide FREE advice and problem solving for lawn and landscape pests using a toxin-free approach at Bridge Gardens.

 Paul continues his free advice days at Bridge Gardens in 2017, every Tuesday from 2:30 - 5 pm through the end of October.
 Both homeowners and landscape professionals are encouraged to visit.